 - The widower who suffered a breakdown after losing his wife several years ago, and found himself unable to live on his own.

 - The divorced mother of three who turned to drugs after being separated from her family.

 - The high school dropout with a mental illness and few skills, who can find and maintain employment only sporadically.

 - The separated wife and mother who has used up her time at the shelters.

-- Senior citizens (usually long time inner-city residents) who have been displaced by new building development or building condemnation.
+- The individuals who find themselves displaced by new building development or building condemnation.

 Mary Magdalen House serves all these people without hesitation or reservations of any manner or discrimination.
 Our mission is to serve the poor regardless of circumstance.